alm-tools/alm-tools.github.io/_posts/2000-01-04-technology.md

 # Built on the shoulder of giants

-### This project is also an experiment/demonstration on real world usage of these fine technologies.
-If you want to play with them head on to the source code 🌹
+### This project is also a demonstration on real world usage of these fine technologies 🌹

 ![TypeScript](./screens/logos/typescript.png)